MANSFIELD ARTICLE READ BY DANIEL – Download MP3 (right-click and save link as…)

 It’s a dramatic conversation as Daniels repeated his confession.

-The audience was stunned when Roberts winked at the camera.
+The audience was stunned when Daniels winked at the camera.

 One year later Robert Daniels died via the electric chair.